aluo-x/Learning_Neural_Acoustic_Fields/README.md

 Note: This code implementation does not model phase, and instead uses random phase [test_utils.py#L21](https://github.com/aluo-x/Learning_Neural_Acoustic_Fields/blob/master/testing/test_utils.py#L21) similar to Image2Reverb.
 We still include the code to generate instantaneous frequency phase information in the function [if_compute](https://github.com/aluo-x/Learning_Neural_Acoustic_Fields/blob/master/data_loading/data_maker.ipynb), and to go back to the wav in [get_wave_if](https://github.com/aluo-x/Learning_Neural_Acoustic_Fields/blob/master/data_loading/data_maker.ipynb).
 We observe that this released code can achieve better/comparable spectral/T60 error than the variant described in the paper, and yields fewer clicking artifacts when stiching the demo video.
 Prior work like Image2Reverb, Signal Agnoistic Manifolds use random/griffin-lim phase and learn magnitude only representations, while followup work like [AV-NeRF](https://arxiv.org/abs/2302.02088) also do not learn the phase and reuse the input phase.

+Note that Opus bitrate is specified per channel, while ffmpeg AAC specifies bitrate for all channels.
+Due to this, the current AAC baseline code also follows the paper and uses double the per-channel bitrate of Opus.
+For future work, you should consider halving the AAC bitrate from the current code to match Opus for additional fairness.

 #### Demo (unmute!)
 https://user-images.githubusercontent.com/15619682/158037642-6a5bd731-e45f-4eb1-b29f-60447acfb824.mp4